baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Image.md

 you can use the `TintColor` to theme a monocrome raster image, you can use `BackgroundColor` to them the transparent regions of such an image.
 Cool, huh?

-## Outline Properties
+## Outline and Shape Properties

+Taking things a step further than we did with the BackgroundColor property, why not be able to continue to dress up the image?
+The outline and shape properties make a lot of common image deco

 ## HasShadow and ShadowInverted Properties

-Taking things a step further than we did with the BackgroundColor property,